dobra-e/world-weather-analysis/README.md

 ## Project Overview
 ### Purpose
-The purpose of this project was to utilize APIs to create an app for customers to plan a vacation based on weather requirements, search for cities that meet the criteria, and map a travel itinerary.
+The purpose of this project was to utilize APIs to create an app for customers to plan a vacation based on weather requirements including searching for destinations and creating a travel itinerary.

 ### Tools
 * OpenWeatherMap API